-Unlike my barefoot injuries, far too much damage from shoes to list here (it would be far easier to recall the times that shoes were comfortable! – not often).
+Unlike my barefoot injuries, far too much damage from shoes to list here (it would be far easier to recall the times that shoes were comfortable! (not that often).
 Besides relatively frequent and far more severe ankle sprains (compared to almost zero while barefoot), my feet were nearly constantly blistered all through grade school and high school.
 And the worst foot injury, or injuries, and actually both feet, all happened during my first marathon (and my only marathon with shoes) when my shoes left both my feet completely raw, except the soles.
-Also my toenails turned black and during the next week all fell off.
+Also my toenails turned black, and during the following week, all my toenails fell off.
 I know, you’re going to tell me that is not unusual for marathoners, or that my shoes probably didn’t fit correctly.

 Why is any injury considered “normal”?